Procedures

 Call

-on the Source device to terminate its connection.
-When complete, thegHandoverDisconnected_c
+Gap_HandoverDisconnect()on the Source device to terminate its connection.
+When complete, thegHandoverDisconnected_cevent will be sent.

 Connection Handover signaling chart